Spectrum Women—Autism and Parenting, 9781787752948

 Renata Jurkevythz

-Renata Jurkevythz is a features writer for Spectrum Women Magazine and contributor to the book Spectrum Women: Walking to the Beat of Autism.
-Before writing about autism, Renata used to write about parenting in her blog and in the website of a local parenting/birth group in Brazil.
-She was professionally diagnosed with Asperger Syndrome in 2016.
-She lives in Germany.
+Renata Jurkevythz is a features writer for Spectrum Women Magazine and a contributor to the book Spectrum Women: Walking to the Beat of Autism.
+Before writing about autism, Renata wrote about parenting on her blog and for the website of a local parenting/birth group in Brazil.
+She was professionally diagnosed with Asperger Syndrome in 2016 and lives in Germany.

-Maura Campbell is senior editor and features writer for Spectrum Women Magazine and co-author of Spectrum Women: Walking to the Beat of Autism and has written on autism and learning disability for a range of other publications, including AuKids Magazine, and for the BBC.
-She was professionally diagnosed with Asperger Syndrome in 2011.
-She lives in Northern Ireland.
+Maura Campbell is senior editor and features writer for Spectrum Women Magazine and co-author of Spectrum Women: Walking to the Beat of Autism.
+She has written on autism and learning disability for publications including AuKids Magazine and for the BBC.
+She was professionally diagnosed with Asperger Syndrome in 2011 and lives in Northern Ireland.

-Lisa Morgan is author of Living Through Suicide Loss with an Autism Spectrum Disorder (ASD) and a co-author of Been There Done That, Try This! both published through Jessica Kingsley Publishers.
-Lisa is an assistant editor, feature writer, and columnist of Spectrum Women Magazine and provided the foreword to Spectrum Women: Walking to the Beat of Autism.
+Lisa Morgan is the author of Living Through Suicide Loss with an Autism Spectrum Disorder (ASD) and a co-author of Been There Done That, Try This!
+She is an assistant editor, feature writer, and columnist for Spectrum Women Magazine and provided the foreword to Spectrum Women: Walking to the Beat of Autism.
 She is also co-chair of the Suicide and Autism committee of the American Association of Suicidology.
-She is an autistic adult and lives in Maine, USA.
+Lisa is an autistic adult and lives in Maine, USA.

 Returns